 MTSU 66, Vanderbilt 63 Photos by Joe Howell

 Larry Austin, Jr., joined the Vanderbilt basketball program in the summer of 2016 after transferring from Xavier University.
-He will have two years of eligibility remaining following the 2016-17 season.
+Played in 23 games as a junior and made three starts.

 2016-17 (Redshirt Sophomore):